Courtauld House - 11-12

 Courtauld House affords your child a smooth transition between Prep and Senior School in a self-contained environment, facilitating the development of qualities such as independence, self discipline and responsibility.
-We will help your child develop his or her identity and learn what it is to be a role model by leading younger children through the Courtauld House leadership scheme.
+We will help your child develop their identity and learn what it is to be a role model by leading younger children through the Courtauld House leadership scheme.

 Specialist teaching and high expectations

 All your child’s lessons will be in small classes with specialist teachers, with your child moving between lessons in preparation for senior school routines.
 Setting is developed further and your child’s learning starts to become more self-led.
 Our expectations of your child will be high, whether it’s public speaking, playing for the various teams at each age group, or improving Latin and German vocabulary.
 Your child won’t be alone though.
 Help is always on hand via the More Academically Able programme, study skills workshops and professional support to boost a certain area.

 Although Courtauld House has its own facilities, your child will start to have lunch at the Senior School and enjoy some of the exceptional facilities there.
 Whole-school initiatives, such as international awareness, are deepened through activities such as Model United Nations and Round Square programmes.
 The school day is extended to 6pm, with Saturday morning school now compulsory to accommodate all the opportunities your child will be keen to get immersed in.
 By the time your child starts Senior School they will be fully prepared for the next step in their educational adventure.